abreits/rxjs-supersets/projects/rxjs-supersets/src/support/process-elements/README.md

 Function of the handler structure members:

 - `delete`: the function is called for every element in the `mapDelta.deleted` set.
-- `modify`: the function is called for every element in the `mapDelta.updated` set.
+- `modify`: the function is called for every element in the `mapDelta.modified` set.
 - `before`: the function is called only once, before all `add`, `delete` and `modify` calls.

 The order in which the methods are handled is: